YingkunZhou/alpha-beta/google.md

 ## Events and Triggers
 Cloud events are things that happen in your cloud environment.
 These might be things like changes to data in a database, files added to a storage system, or a new virtual machine instance being created.

 Events occur whether or not you choose to respond to them.
 You create a response to an event with a trigger.
 A trigger is a declaration that you are interested in a certain event or set of events.
 Binding a function to a trigger allows you to capture and act on events.

+## Event-dirven
+Event-driven means cloud functions are executed when cloud events occur.
+Functions come in two flavors, the HTTP functions and backgroud function.
+HTTP functions are triggered by HTTP requests and can be used for things like webhooks and creating APIs.
+The background functions are triggered when certain cloud events occur.
+For example, when a file is uploaded to Cloud storage, a function could automatically run to process that upload.

 # App Engine
 高可扩展的serverless web应用